berthott/laravel-keycloak-users/readme.md

 * `mail.from.name`: From Name defaults to `env('APP_NAME')`
 * `mail.subject`: Subject defaults to `'Welcome to '.env('APP_NAME')`
 * `mail.link`: Link defaults to `env('APP_URL')`
+* `auto_sync`: The local laravel users will be synced with the keycloak users on every request.
+This will slow down the request performance significantly.
+Use `keycloak:sync` instead.
+Defaults to `env('KEYCLOAK_USERS_AUTO_SYNC', false)`.

 ## Dependencies